notmd/bevy_simple_subsecond_system/readme.md

 macOS
 </summary>

 You're in luck!
-The default linker on macOS is already something other than LD.
-You don't have to change a thing :)
+Everything should work out of the box if you use the default system linker.

 </details>

 <details>